-ABOUT YOUR NEW FLAVEL RENOIR GAS FIRE
+ABOUT YOUR NEW FLAVEL REGENT LFE GAS FIRE

-The Flavel Renoir gas fire incorporates a unique and highly developed heat exchanger which combined with the coal effect gives maximum heat whilst maintaining reasonable running costs
+The Flavel Regent LFE coal effect gas fire incorporates a unique and highly developed fuel bed which gives the realism of a loose coal layout combined with realistic flames and glow.
+The use of durable ceramic material in the construction of the fuelbed components ensures long and trouble free operation.
 Please take the time to fully read these instructions as you will then be able to obtain the most effective and safe operation of your fire.